Welcome to the Undergraduate Blog

 Curriculum Committee Information – March 22, 2018 & April 17, 2018

 Faculty, staff, and students interested in attending Curriculum Committee meetings should contact the Committee Secretary, Candace Miller (email@example.com), for information relating to agenda items and meeting schedules.

-Faculty interested in reviewing the minutes of the November and February meetings can click HERE to be taken to the Curriculum Committee’s page located on the Faculty Resources Community of MEdTech Central.
+Faculty interested in reviewing the minutes of the March 22 and April 17 meetings can click HERE to be taken to the Curriculum Committee’s page located on the Faculty Resources Community of MEdTech Central.